-- 3. The Audit and Scrutiny Committee approved the deletion of the audit of the operation of the East Renfrewshire Culture and Leisure Trust from the 2019/2020 Internal Audit Plan on 15th August 2019.
-This was agreed on the basis that the Scrutiny and Evaluation Officer would progress a Best Value Review of the Trust and that the findings would be reported to the committee in due course. - 4.
-The scope and timeline of the Best Value Review of East Renfrewshire Culture and Leisure Trust were agreed in October 2019 by the Chief Executive and Director of Education of East Renfrewshire Council, and the Chief Executive of East Renfrewshire Culture and Leisure Trust.
-This was noted by the Audit and Scrutiny Committee on 21st November 2019.
-The review was carried out between January and March 2020 and involved a series of twenty-three interviews, meetings and visits being undertaken involving representatives of the Trust and the Council. - 5.
-The Scrutiny and Evaluation Officer completed this work just prior to finishing his fixed term contract on 31st March 2020.
-This report was due to be considered by the Audit and Scrutiny Committee on 30th April 2020 but this meeting was cancelled due to Covid-19 pandemic.
+3. The Audit and Scrutiny Committee approved the deletion of the audit of the operation of the East Renfrewshire Culture and Leisure Trust from the 2019/2020 Internal Audit Plan on 15th August 2019.
+This was agreed on the basis that the Scrutiny and Evaluation Officer would progress a Best Value Review of the Trust and that the findings would be reported to the committee in due course.

+4. The Best Value Review of East Renfrewshire Culture and Leisure Trust was considered by the Audit and Scrutiny Committee on 25th June 2020.
+A copy of the Review including the 23 recommendations is included as Appendix 1.

+5. The Committee noted that the Best Value Review was undertaken prior to the onset of the COVID-19 pandemic.
+This had, and continues to, impact on the Trust with most employees furloughed, buildings closed, and work and activities suspended.

+6. As a result the Committee noted the recommendations and agreed that the Director of Education, in partnership with the Chief Executive of the East Renfrewshire Culture and Leisure Trust, review the recommendations within the Report in light of the current Covid-19 pandemic and advise which are still valid in a report to a future meeting of the Audit and Scrutiny Committee.